 - Tour of Knossos: This is probably the best-rated and most convenient tour of Knossos Palace.

 - Safari in the mountains: Don’t just choose any Safari… go for a professional company offering the safest and newest cars and the most experienced drivers.
-Cretan View are my favorite guys and they offer all of the above and more, and they have the newest cars in the market!
-Check their Facebook page and get in touch with them to book.

 - Day trip to Elafonisi: Reaching Elafonisi is a common day trip from Chania, especially when you rent your own car.
 Those coming all the way from Rethymnon or even Heraklion might enjoy a guided tour with a diver.

-Embarking on a road trip
+Embarking on a Road Trip in Crete

 Driving in Crete is one of the best experiences you can pick for an unforgettable vacation.
-It was the way we used to tour the island before we moved here and, for me, it still remains the most exciting kind of trip.
+It was the way we used to tour the island before we moved here and, for me, it remains the most exciting kind of trip.

-Crete is the perfect road trip destination, offering a safe highway for less-experienced divers, as well as some of the most breathtaking mountain roads for the intrepid adventurers.
+Crete is the perfect road trip destination, offering a safe highway for less-experienced divers, as well as some of the most breathtaking mountain roads for intrepid adventurers.

-Since road tripping in Crete is what I love doing the most, I’ve written the following guides to help you plan a road trip, prepare an itinerary, and to pack the right things in your car:
+Since road-tripping in Crete is what I love doing the most, I’ve written the following guides to help you plan a road trip, prepare an itinerary, and to pack the right things in your car:

 - Planning a road trip in Crete